taigasasaki6331/AMD_Robotics_Hackathon_2025_kufusha/README.md

 **### Make a fork or copy of this repo and fill in your team submission details! ###**

 # AMD_Robotics_Hackathon_2025_[Project Name]
-*Submission is for the task you did in Mission 2, since Mission 1 was a "hello world" task for every team.*

 ## Team Information